WadeTyler/Game-Management-Application/README.md

-##### Game Management Application
+# Game Management Application
-A Game Management Inventory Application that users can use to store their own library of games and manage them.
+A Game Management Inventory Application that users can use to manage and store their own library of games.

 ### Tech Stack
 JavaScript, Node.js, Express, Node.js, Postgres, React.